 In 1990 the Distance Learning Section was established and now has over 150 students from all over the world studying its programmes.
-Furthermore, the Master of Orthopaedic Surgery (MCh Orth) Course and the Intercalated BMSc Honours Degree in Applied Orthopaedic Technology have been added to complete a comprehensive portfolio of research and taught courses designed to meet the growing demand for education in the rapidly developing field of musculoskeletal medicine, surgery and biomechanics.
+The Master of Orthopaedic Surgery (MCh Orth) Degreee and the Intercalated BMSc Honours Degree in Applied Orthopaedic Technology complete a comprehensive portfolio of research and taught courses designed to meet the growing demand for education in the rapidly developing field of musculoskeletal medicine, surgery and biomechanics.

 The Clinical Audit Services coordinates several important clinical audit studies, in association with various companies and health boards.
 The department holds major UK and European grants concerned with motion analysis and clinical audit in a range of different orthopaedic and biomechanical related pathologies.